ngwese/transit/_design/GRID_CONCEPT.md

 - [ ] reset by ii
 - [ ] end of cycle tr
 - [ ] quantized switch of pattern

+live meta patterns; row/step select + page 2 (hold) momentarily switches to the pattern view. pressing pattern slots in succession fills in the "live" meta sequence which starts playing at the of the currently playing meta pattern on that track. when the live meta sequence it automatically returns to the first meta sequence (which defaults to a single step the first pattern slot).